miriho6643/Gridfinity-StorageHelper/docs/instructions.md

 ## Step 1: Assemble the Chassis
 - Install wheels, linear rails, or sliders (depending on design).
-- Mount the stepper motors for X, Y and Z movement.
+- Mount the stepper motors for X and Y movement.
 - Ensure the frame is rigid and square.

 ## Step 2: Mount the Z-Lift Mechanism